iotaledger/iota.js/packages/iota/docs/classes/SingleNodeClient.md

 ▸ **output**(`outputId`): `Promise`<[`IOutputResponse`](../interfaces/IOutputResponse.md)\>

-Find an output by its identifier.
+Get an output by its identifier.

 #### Parameters